bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 `<prefix>-<number>`.
 However, I find using a `<prefix>` based mapping a bit cumbersome if I want to quickly flick between windows.

-Instead I prefer to use `Alt-<number>` to quickly get to the window I want.
+Instead, I prefer to use `Alt-<number>` to quickly get to the window I want.

 Navigate between *Vim* tab pages
 --------------------------------